 Like I mentioned above.
-I have made this soup several times over the last few weeks to get it just right.
-I made this with only ground beef, and with the ground beef/Italian sausage combo.
+I have made this soup several times over the last few weeks to get it right.
+I made this with only ground beef and with the ground beef/Italian sausage combo.
 Although I decided that the ground beef/Italian sausage combo was best, this recipe is also delicious if you use ground beef only.
-This soup is such a colorful bowl of comfort, and this will be added to my regular winter dinner rotation for sure!
+This soup is such a colorful bowl of comfort, and this will be added to my regular winter dinner rotation!

 This soup really hit the spot!
 Easy instructions and quick!